 Every teacher at Key School is Orton-Gillingham-trained.
 Each language teacher has completed a rigorous, supervised clinical teaching experience to ensure a high level of compentancy with multisensory structured language instructional principles.
 Math teachers are trained in the multisensory math principles and approach.
 Both language and math teachers use a five-step Orton-Gillingham-based lesson plan which includes visual, auditory, and kinesthetic teaching and ample review and reinforcement in a teaching-for-mastery environment.

 Key School provides its own teacher training to all faculty, under the supervision of a Fellow of the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
 Key uses the curriculum standards of AOGPE and is accredited by the International Multisensory Structured Language Education Council (IMSLEC).
 Teachers are in the mindset of continuous improvement and lifelong learning.
 Two-thirds of the faculty have passed a national certifying examination and are credentialed at the Certified Academic Language Practitioner level or the Certified Academic Language Therapist level.

 How would you describe yourself and/or your approach to your job in 10 words or less?
-“Here for my students on good, bad, and in-between days.”
+“A spark to ignite a lifelong love for learning.”

 What personal passion brings balance to your life?
 “I love being outdoors, especially in my vegetable garden or on the water in my kayak.
 I also spend time hiking and biking.
 The sights, sounds, and smells of nature restore my soul and bring me great joy.
 Another passion of mine is dancing, especially contra dancing, swing dancing, and waltzing.
 Arthritis keeps me from dancing much anymore, but I have been a contra dance caller since 1989, so I get to stay involved in the dance community that way.”